Menu

 A volunteer application is required to be completed for each individual attending.
 We will e-mail a copy to all registrants a few days prior to this project.
 Please bring the completed application with you to the project.

-Project Leader: Beth Collins
+Project Leader: Merissa Lauzon

 REGISTRATION IS REQUIRED.